uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 | 2023-07-04 | date      |
 ```

-The `time` data type is basically the "complement" to the `date` type and allows you to store the time part (hours, minutes, seconds) without date information.
+The `time` data type is basically the "complement" to the `date` type and allows you to store the time part (hours, minutes, seconds) without the date information.
 Consider this example:

 ```sql